 Balancing Risk and Reward

-Since young adults have a longer time horizon, they can afford to include riskier, higher-return assets like stocks in their portfolio.
+Since young adults have a longer time horizon, they can afford to include riskier, higher-return assets like stocks in their portfolios.
 However, maintaining a balance between risk and reward is essential.
 Regularly reviewing and adjusting your portfolio ensures that it remains aligned with your goals, giving you a strong foundation for retirement.

 Learning About Investment Options for Retirement